barrytd/Spam-Detection/README.md

 # Spam-Detection
- the provided code is a starting point, and depending on your specific use case, you might need to adapt and extend it.
+The provided code is a starting point, and depending on your specific use case, you might need to adapt and extend it.